sounny/wpd/DEVELOPER_GUIDELINES.md

 Please note the following before you begin:
 - By contributing to WebPlotDigitizer, you are automatically agreeing to the [Contributor License Agreement](CONTRIBUTING.md).
-- Opensource doesn't automatically imply that this project is open for all kinds of contributions.
+- Open source doesn't automatically imply that this project is open for all kinds of contributions.
 Please consult with Ankit Rohatgi before considering to make any large contributions.

 ## Where to start?